 California Expands Eligibility for Low-Income Water Bill Assistance to Include Relief for Current Bills

-Low Income Household Water Assistance Program expansion increases the number of households eligible for residential water and wastewater bill assistance throughout the state
+Low Income Household Water Assistance Program (LIHWAP) expansion increases the number of households eligible for residential water and wastewater bill assistance throughout the state

 The California Department of Community Services and Development (CSD) today announced the expansion of eligibility for the Low Income Household Water Assistance Program (LIHWAP) to include all eligible low-income households, regardless of whether they are current on their bill or have a past due balance.
 LIHWAP is a limited term, federally-funded program that provides financial assistance to help low-income Californians struggling to pay residential water and wastewater bills.